Spontaneous magnetic field and disorder effects in BaPtAs_1-x_Sb_x_ with honeycomb network: Acknowledgments

 \section{Acknowledgments}

-We would like to thank D. P. Sari for her help in the analysis of TF-$\mu$SR results.
-This work was partly supported by JSPS KAKENHI Grant Number JP19H05823, JP20K03826, JP22H01182 and by JST SPRING, Grant Number JPMJSP2152.
+We would like to thank H. Kuroe for his help in the magnetization measurements and D. P. Sari for her help in the analysis of TF-$\mu$SR results.
+Part of this work was performed at the Center for Advanced High Magnetic Field Science in Osaka University under the Visiting Researcher's Program of the Institute for Solid State Physics, the University of Tokyo, and at Analytical Instrument Facility, Graduate School of Science, Osaka University, using research equipment shared under the MEXT Project for promoting public utilization of advanced research infrastructure (JPMXS0441200022).
+This work was partly supported by JSPS KAKENHI Grant Number JP19H05823, JP20K03826, JP22H01182, JP23K22453, and JP24K21531 and by JST SPRING, Grant Number JPMJSP2152.